wix/Detox/docs/Troubleshooting.Flakiness.md

 > What is a flaky test?

-A flaky test is a test that passes most of the time, and sometimes without any appearant reason and without any changes to your app - it fails.
+A flaky test is a test that passes most of the time, and sometimes without any apparent reason and without any changes to your app - it fails.
 This can even happen only on certain machines.
 For example, on your own machine it always passes, but on a different slower machine, like the CI, it fails.

 ### 1. We Feel Your Pain